App Growth Strategy for 2026: UA, Retention, ASO and Measurement That Actually Scales

 TikTok Creative Playbook

-• Spark Ads: Amplify organic creator content for authenticity + algorithmic boost.
+- Spark Ads: Amplify organic creator content for authenticity + algorithmic boost.
 Partner with creators, get Spark Ad codes.
-This format typically delivers 20-40% better CPM than standard ads.
+This format typically delivers 20–40% better CPM (cost per mille) than standard ads.

 TikTok Operational Guardrails

-• Minimum viable spend: €5K/mo for statistically significant signal.
-Lower budgets produce noisy data and can't overcome learning phase.
+- Minimum viable spend: €5K/mo as a rough starting point for statistically significant signal — lower in niche verticals, higher in finance or gaming.
+Lower budgets produce noisy data and cannot overcome learning phase.

 Channel roles and formats